I was working on an university project with some course mates when I had this conversation. My course mate said:

 It turns out that Bob only has $100 in the bank.
 We can instruct the bank teller to tell him that he has insufficient funds in the account.
 APIs can have error reporting mechanisms to indicate an error has occurred, saving developers loads of head scratching when things go south.

-After having checked all the accounts, Bob now knows that he indeed doesn’t have $10000 in his account.
+After checking all the accounts, Bob now knows that he indeed doesn’t have $10000 in his account.
 Knowing that Alice bought stocks and earned tons of money, he leaves the bank, masquerades as Alice and re-enters the bank.
 He tells Sally: “I am Alice and I would like to withdraw $10000 from my account.”

 We can instruct Sally to check for a valid ID and a bank card before she carries out the operation.
 In this case, Bob does not have either and leaves the bank, dejected.
-Authorisation and access control can be built into an API to ensure only authorised personnel have access to specific data.
+Authorisation and authentication can be built into an API to ensure only authorised personnel have access to specific data.

 Finally, after failed attempts to get $10000 out from the bank, he goes into the bank and repeatedly withdraws $0.01 from his account (to spite Sally, probably).
 Because of company policy, Sally has to get $0.1 out from the vault every time, logs it into the Logbook, and gives Bob $0.1, which can be time-consuming.
 We can implement rate-limiting to control the use of server resources, to ensure users cannot abuse the service.
 In this case, the bank has imposed a 1-withdrawl-per-10-minutes rule; if Bob was to continue withdrawing $0.01 each time, he would be here for quite a while.

 The API, combined with the features above, acts as a firewall to protect your resources from misuse while allowing legitimate requests through.
 Gone are the days where you can rob the bank and nobody would be able to stop you.